jwilder/bitcache/README.md

 ## Features

-- **Fast**: O(log n) lookups with in-memory B-tree index
+- **Fast**: O(1) average time complexity for lookups with an in-memory partitioned hash map index
 - **Memory Cache Layer**: Optional high-performance read-through cache with bounded memory
 - **Reliable**: CRC32 checksums for data integrity
-- **Crash-safe**: Hint files enable fast recovery
+- **Crash-safe**: Recovers from corrupted files by skipping bad entries with CRC validation
-- **LSM-Style Compaction**: Multi-level compaction for efficient storage organization
-- **Garbage Collection**: Periodic GC to reclaim space from dead data
+- **Compaction**: Reclaims disk space by removing old segments based on age and disk usage limits
-- **Concurrent**: Lock-free reads via atomic B-tree
+- **Concurrent**: Concurrent reads and writes with partitioned locks to minimize contention
-- **Zero GC Overhead**: Memory cache uses arenas to eliminate GC pressure
+- **Low GC Pressure**: Memory cache uses object pooling to reduce allocations
 - **Simple**: Clean API with minimal dependencies
+- **Write-once**: Keys can be written multiple times but old values are never updated in place

 ## Design

-BitCache uses a log-structured storage approach inspired by Bitcask with LSM-tree enhancements:
+BitCache uses a log-structured storage approach inspired by Bitcask:

 - **Append-only log**: All writes go sequentially to an active segment file.
 When it reaches the size threshold, it's rotated and a new segment is created.
-- **In-memory index**: A B-tree maps every key to its disk location, enabling O(log n) lookups and efficient sorted iteration.
-- **LSM-style multi-level compaction**: Segments are organized into levels (L0-L4).
-As segments accumulate at lower levels, they're compacted into higher levels, reducing write amplification and improving read performance.
-- **Garbage collection**: Periodic GC scans segments for dead data (outdated or deleted entries) and rewrites only live entries, reclaiming disk space.
+- **In-memory index**: A partitioned hash map (slice of maps keyed by segment ID, then by key) enables O(1) average time lookups and concurrent access without a global lock.
+Keys are hashed to determine which partition they belong to.
+- **Compaction**: Removes old segments based on age (MaxAge) and/or disk usage limits (MaxDiskUsage).
+When a segment is removed, all its keys are evicted from the in-memory index by deleting the entire partition map for that segment.
-- **Memory cache layer**: Optional read-through cache using sharded hash maps with LRU/LFU eviction and zero-GC memory arenas.
+- **Memory cache layer**: Optional read-through cache using sharded hash maps with LRU/LFU eviction and object pooling to reduce GC pressure.
-- **Crash recovery**: On startup, hint files (embedded segment indexes) allow rebuilding the key directory without scanning the entire log.
+- **Crash recovery**: On startup, the key directory is rebuilt by scanning log files.
+Corrupted entries are detected via CRC validation and skipped to recover as much data as possible.

 ## Installation